Hirschsprung Disease

 Most children who have Hirschsprung disease are diagnosed during their first year.
 A doctor may think that a child has the disease based on the child's symptoms and the results of a physical exam.

-If the doctor suspects that a child has the disease, he or she will do some tests to find out more.
+If the doctor suspects that a child has the disease, the doctor will do some tests to find out more.
 These tests may include X-rays and a test to measure how well the muscles in the anus are working.

 Sometimes these tests can provide enough information to make a diagnosis.
 But the doctor may confirm the diagnosis by taking a tissue sample (biopsy) from the rectum.
 The cells in the sample are then looked at under a microscope.